hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/returns_estimation.rst

 Returns Estimators
 ==================

 Accurate estimation of historical asset returns is one of the most important aspects of portfolio optimisation.
-At the same, it is also one of the most difficult to calculate since most of the times, estimated returns do not correctly reflect the true underlying returns of a portfolio/asset.
-Given this, there is still significant research work being published dealing with novel methods to estimate returns and we wanted to share some of these methods with the users of MlFinLab.

-This class provides functions to estimate mean asset returns.
+However, it is also one of the most difficult to calculate since estimated returns do not correctly reflect the true underlying returns of a portfolio/asset.
+Given this, there is still significant research work being published that deals with novel methods to estimate returns.
+MlFinLab's :py:mod:`ReturnsEstimators` class provides functions to estimate mean asset returns.
 Currently, it is still in active development and we will keep adding new methods to it.

-Supported Techniques
+Supported Estimators
 ####################

 Simple returns